wizzyszn/BubblemapsBot/README.markdown

 - **API Errors**: Verify API keys in `.env` and ensure you have not exceeded rate limits.
 - **Bubble Map Issues**: Ensure the `bubblemaps` module is correctly implemented and the BubbleMaps API is accessible.
 - **Logs**: Check console logs for detailed error messages.

+## Deployment on Render

+You can easily deploy BubbleMapsBot to [Render](https://render.com/) as a web service.
+Render will automatically install all dependencies, including Puppeteer and Chromium, so no extra configuration is needed.

+**Steps:**

+1. **Connect your repository** to Render and create a new Web Service.
+2. **Set the build and start commands:**
+   - **Build command:** `npm run build`
+   - **Start command:** `npm start`
+3. **Set environment variables** in the Render dashboard (e.g., `TELEGRAM_BOT_TOKEN`, `ALCHEMY_API_KEY`, etc.)
+4. **No extra postinstall script is needed.** Puppeteer will automatically download a compatible version of Chromium during install.
+5. **Optional:** If you want to reduce build size, you can use a custom Dockerfile and install only the necessary Chromium dependencies, but this is not required for most use cases.

+**Note:**

+- The code is already configured for production and will work out-of-the-box on Render.
+No changes to Puppeteer configuration or browser path are needed.
+- If you encounter any issues with Chromium on Render, ensure you are using the `puppeteer` package (not `puppeteer-core`).

 ## Usage Notes